75-Hard-Student-Edition/75-student-readthedocs/docs/source/Future Improvements.rst

 Future Improvements
 ====================
-.. note:: This page is currently empty.
+.. note:: This page is currently under development.
 Please check back later for updates.